-The first step to get started is to determine what glove size is going to be the best fit for you.
+Determine what glove size is going to be the best fit for you is crucial to picking out a pair of heavy bag gloves you’re going to enjoy.
 The best boxing glove size for a boxer is typically based on what they will be training for.
 Common boxing glove sizes are 8 oz, 10 oz, 14 oz, and finally 16 oz.
 It’s important to know your glove weight because it must fit your chosen training method.
 It’s good to know that professional boxers typically train in heavier gloves because they want their hands to be faster on fight night, compare this to a baseball batter that uses “bat weights” before stepping up to the plate.

 Heavier gloves, such as 14 and 16 oz, have more padding which means they offer better hand protection.
 Larger gloves are helpful for when you hit the heavy bag, mitts, and other boxing training aids.
 Heavier gloves are what we’ll mostly be focusing on in this article.
 Sparring in larger gloves is also preferred because it’s safer than sparring with smaller gloves.
 You’re more likely to knock someone out (or get knocked out) when using lighter gloves.
 Lighter gloves, such as 10 or 12 oz, are commonly used in competition.